filesrocket/filesrocket/README.md

 }
 ```

-> **Note**: Keep in mind, that depending on the service you are going to use, other properties will be present, apart from those shown in the previous example, this means that there will be more properties than those shown in the base schema.
+> Note: Keep in mind, that depending on the service you are going to use, other properties will be present, apart from those shown in the previous example, this means that there will be more properties than those shown in the base schema.

 During the example we will be supporting the service [filesrocket-local](https://github.com/IvanZM123/filesrocket-local), therefore our URL will be as follows.